-To publish a well-known travel blog and make a living from it - still a dream of many bloggers.
+Launching a well-known travel blog and making a living from it - still a dream of many bloggers.
 But nowadays it is anything but easy to get started with a blog.
-Biggi and Flo from Phototravellers have done it.
+Biggi and Flo from Phototravellers have made it.
 They tell us more about their recipe for success, the necessary requirements and blogging in times of crisis.

 Blogs and SEO

 Your travel blog has been around since 2010, and blogging has taken quite a turn since then.
 What are your personal insights from this time?
 What do you have to do differently today?

 It all started back then as a classic travel diary for friends and acquaintances.
 That was still the original blogging.
 Today it's completely different - at least if you have to or are allowed to make a living from blogging, like we do.
 Back then, we wrote as we pleased - that's no longer possible today.

 At least not if you want to achieve a certain relevance in the search engines.
 SEO, i.e. search engine optimization, is a very important aspect.
 But you must never forget the reader.
 We still write primarily for our users and not for the search engine.

 Phototravellers.de is one of the travel blogs with the highest reach in Germany.
 What specific measures did you use to achieve this?

 First and foremost, with a lot of work and diligence.
 Until 2018, we both still had a permanent job.
 We both have a background in journalism (Biggi worked at the Süddeutscher Verlag, among others) and have writing and photography in our blood, so to speak.